a3clinic/99/README.md

-Absolutely!
-Here's the full `README.md` content formatted **exactly for copying**, with bolding and everything intact:

 # 99 | ٩٩ ™ — Server Website

 A modern, responsive landing page for the **99 | ٩٩ ™** Discord server.
 Built with HTML and CSS, it features live member counts, avatars, theme toggle, join button, rules, and beautiful animations.